PrefectHQ/prefect/docs/tutorial/work-pools.md

 1. [A flow](/tutorial/flows/)
 2. A work pool

 Now it’s time to put it all together.
-We're going to update our `repo_info.py` file so it will build a Docker image and update our deployment so our worker can execute it.
+We're going to update our `repo_info.py` file to create a deployment in Prefect Cloud.

 The updates that you need to make to `repo_info.py` are:

 1. Change `flow.serve` to `flow.deploy`.
 2. Tell `flow.deploy` which work pool to deploy to.
-3. Tell `flow.deploy` the name to use for the Docker image it builds.

 Here's what the updated `repo_info.py` looks like: